satori-chatbots/chatbot-dojo/README.md

 #### Database setup and running the server

-After setting up the Fernet key, you can make the necessary migrations and then execute the server:
+After setting up the environment variables, you can make the necessary migrations and then execute the server.

-Using Make:
+**Using Make:**
 ```bash
 make migrations
 make run
 ```

-Without Make:
+**Without Make:**
 ```bash
 # Create and apply migrations
 python manage.py makemigrations tester